WohlSoft/AudioCodecs/README.md

 This is a set of dependencies required for SDL Mixer X audio library, except of SDL2 which is updating offten.

-This set of libraries is designed to be buildable through QMake and CMake building systems.
+This set of libraries is designed to be buildable through CMake building system.

-Note: to build libtimidity, you need have latest libSDL2 be installed! (this library was modified to support files through SDL_RWops() API)
+Note: to build libtimidity-sdl, you need to have the latest libSDL2 being installed, or enable the local SDL2 build.
+(This library was being modified to support files through SDL_RWops() API)

 # CI Badges